hyperbloom/hyperbloom-protocol/spec.md

 NOTE: HyperBloom's owner sends no trust links.
 The ownership is proven by the `signature` in `Handshake` message.

+NOTE: Links are to be distributed through some other protocol or even by handing them in-person.

 ## Hash

 Something about: